MicroFocus/alm-octane-js-rest-sdk/README.md

 ```

 ## What's new :newspaper: <a name="whats-new"></a>
+* 26.1.0
+  Standardize the structure and behavior of model items and process entities across VS Code plugins
 * 25.4.0
   * Upgraded `brace-expansion` version to fix a vulnerable dependency
 * 25.3.0